-ESF 9: Search and Rescue - Custer County Search and Rescue
+ESF 9: Search and Rescue-Custer County Search and Rescue

 The purpose of ESF 9 is to provide search and rescue coordination and support services in support of emergency events in Custer County.
-The ESF 9 coordinator directs all aspects of Search and Rescue during an incident (Backcountry Search & Rescue).
+The ESF 9 coordinator directs all aspects of Search and Rescue during an incident, this may include wildland/wide area Search & Rescue as well as Urban Search & Rescue.
 Each municipality will be responsible for search and rescue operations within their respective jurisdictions.
 Custer County may provide mutual aid assistance upon request.

-ESF 10: Hazardous Materials-Wet Mountain Fire Protection District, Colorado State Patrol, & Mutual Aid
+ESF 10: Hazardous Materials-Wet Mountain Fire Protection District, CSP & Mutual Aid

 ESF 10 is responsible for providing hazardous materials coordination and support services in support of emergency events in Custer County.
-ESF 10 can provide personnel and resources to support prevention, preparedness, response, recovery, and mitigation in support of the primary emergency management objectives.
-ESF 10 resources are used when individual agencies are overwhelmed, and the County requests additional hazardous materials assistance.
+ESF 10 can provide personnel and resources to support prevention, preparedness, response, recovery and mitigation in support of the primary emergency management objectives.
+The ESF 10 Emergency Coordinator is appointed by the Custer County Board of County Commissioners as the county DERA and directs all aspects of ESF 10 resources and response.
+ESF 10 resources are used when individual agencies are overwhelmed and County Emergency Responders request additional hazardous materials assistance.

-The Colorado State Patrol is the Designated Emergency Response Authority (DERA) along state highways, the fire chief is the DERA in the incorporated Wet Mountain Fire Protection District, and the Sheriff is the DERA in the areas outside of the fire protection district, unless otherwise designated.
+The Colorado State Patrol is the DERA along state highways, the fire chief in the incorporated Wet Mountain Fire Protection District and the sheriff in the outside the fire protection district, unless otherwise designated.

-ESF 11: Agriculture & Natural Resources - CSU Extension, Community Animal Response Team
+ESF 11: Agriculture and Natural Resources-CSU Extension, Custer County Animal Response Team

 ESF 11 provides for coordination of response, mitigation and recovery efforts related to the food and water supply and natural resources.
 ESF 11 also determines Resource Conservation needs, including debris management, during a disaster.
 ESF 11 coordinates with Federal Lands, U.S. Forest Service, Bureau of Land Management and State Forest Services.
-ESF 11 coordinates the activities of the Animal Response Team for pet and livestock evacuation and sheltering during a disaster.
+ESF 11 coordinates the activities of Custer County Animal Response Team (CART) for pet and livestock evacuation and sheltering during a disaster.

-ESF 12: Energy & Utilities - AT&T - FirstNet, Sangre De Cristo Electric Association, Black Hills Energy, San Isabel Electric, Norup Gas, Mar-Gas, San Isabel Services, Ludvik, Rocky Mountains LP Gas, DeLuca Gas, Centurylink, Secom and Hilltop Broadband and others.
+ESF 12: Energy & Utilities - Sangre De Cristo Electric Association, Black Hills Energy, San Isabel Electric, Norup Gas, Mar-Gas, San Isabel Services, Ludvik, Rocky Mountains LP Gas, DeLuca Gas, Century Link, Secom and Hilltop Broadband

-ESF 12 collects, evaluates, and shares information on energy and utility system damage and estimations on the impact of system outages within affected areas.
-The term "energy" includes producing, refining, transporting, generating, transmitting, conserving, building, distributing, and managing energy systems and system components.
+ESF 12 collect, evaluates, and shares information on energy and utility system damage and estimations on the impact of system outages within affected areas.
+The term "energy" includes producing, refining, transporting, generating, transmitting conserving, building, distributing and managing energy systems and system components.
 ESF 12 is also responsible for working with regulatory bodies and providers of fuels for heating and transportation.